-- Most of the production is in the US.
+- Most of the processing of beryl and bertrandite is in the US (90%), balance in China.

 Specific Issues for Beryllium

-- The first Critical Raw Materials report by the European Commission in 2010 identified Beryllium as a CRM, and this status was renewed in the 2014 revision of the CRM report.
+- The first Critical Raw Materials report by the European Commission in 2010 identified Beryllium as a CRM, and this status was renewed in the 2014 revision and in the 2017 revision of the CRM report.

-- Overly restrictive EU regulations such as REACH and workplace legislation do not embrace recent scientific data and proven industrial safety practices.
+- Overly restrictive EU regulations, such as Occupational Health and Safety legislation do not always embrace recent scientific data and proven industrial safety practices.
 This could alter the customer environment for the manufacture of critical components containing beryllium that will create economic disincentives to the ongoing supply of beryllium and its use in the EU.

 - Large increases in the demand of Beryllium are expected in the defence applications and in commercial applications such as X-ray products, semiconductor processing equipment and new types of beryllium alloys as well the usage in AlMg and Mg alloys.